zhangyunxiao1/-/README.md

 ![image](https://github.com/user-attachments/assets/83e7ca85-d8ab-4b67-900b-ac8bdc6f2a41)

-# testing the KolektorSDD
+# testing the model
   After downloading the KolektorSDD and changing the param[data_dir]
   ```
   python run.py --test
   ```
   Then you can find the result in the "/visulaiation/test" and  "Log/*.txt"

- # training the KolektorSDD
+ # training the model

  **First, only the segmentation network is independently trained, then the weights for the segmentation network are frozen and only the decision network layers are trained.**